 This hidden treasure of Yucatan is definitely a must if you love nature.
 The expert local guides will take you for a walk in the jungle to look for the spider monkey and if you are lucky, the howling monkeys.
 You can also check out a cenote and have a boat ride in the lagoon.
 Find out more about it in this post.

 As I mentioned, Coba’ is an easy one-day tour from Tulum, but if you wish to take it even easier and explore the countryside you may decide to stay here for a couple of nights; especially if you find such a beautiful luxury property as Coqui Coqui, right on the lagoon a few steps from the ruins, you will certainly find an excuse to stay for a couple of extra day just to relax in the romantic and elegant hideaway, enjoying the stunning view of the sunsets and being carried away by the soothing sight of the lagoon at your feet.
 The only risk is that you will never want to leave.

-For more option on where to stay in Cobà follow this link.
+For more options on where to stay in Cobà follow this link.

 This is a general overview of Coba’ and surroundings.
 In order to know more detailed information, click on the places of interest listed above and it will take you to further readings and pictures.